Superfund Site: ALLIED PAPER, INC./PORTAGE CREEK/KALAMAZOO RIVER, KALAMAZOO, MI

 Otsego Township Dam - Time-Critical Removal

 EPA signed a record of decision for the former Plainwell Paper Mill in September 2015.
 The selected cleanup plan requires the excavation and off-site disposal of contaminated soil from the former mill site.
-The Remedial Design Work Plan and Pre-Design Investigation Work Plan were finalized in September.
-A Pre-Design Investigation will be conducted in November 2016.
+The Remedial Design Work Plan and Pre-Design Investigation Work Plan were finalized in September, and the Pre-Design Investigation Report is expected to be submitted to EPA in Spring 2017.